SixArm/sixarm_unix_shell_scripts/README.md

  * `airport-ssid`: Show the Airport SSID, i.e. current Wi-Fi network name.
  * `brew-cask-repair`: Repair Homebrew manager on OSX.
  * `macbook-pro-retina-screen-manufacturer`: Show the manfacturer ID on a Macbook Pro Retina screen.
- * `spotlight-reindex`: Trigger Spotlight to reindex of all files on the drive.
- * `spotlight-usage`: Show the current Spotlight system resource usage.

 ### OS X Power Manager